YsisC/YsisC/README.md

 - 👀 I’m interested in Programation.
 - 🌱 I’m currently learning HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on a company that allows me to learn more and contribute to my acquired knowledge.
-- I speak spanish, and i'm learning english.
+- 🌟 I speak spanish, and i'm learning english.
+- 📺 I'm studying front-end in laboratoria.

 <!---
 YsisC/YsisC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.